-Detecting faulty DIMMs to solve canister boot issues
+Detecting faulty DIMMs to solve canister boot issues for ESS 3000

 A faulty DIMM in the ESS 3000 can prevent the server canister from booting up, and nothing is displayed on the VGA port.
 The BIOS is not shown via the VGA port.